 Completion of an approved specialization track.
 All tracks of the Symbolic Systems M.S. program require students to do a substantial project.
 The course requirements for each track are designed to prepare a student to undertake such a project.
-The nature of the project depends on the student's focus, but may include software development, user testing, or a combination of these.
+The nature of the project depends on the student's focus, but it should be academic in nature (contributing to generalizable knowledge) and it should relate to the subject matter of symbolic systems more or equally appropriately as it does to other master's degree programs at Stanford.
 In all cases, a written thesis or paper describing the project is required.
 The project normally takes three quarters, and work on the project may account for up to 15 units of a student's program.
-Each track of the SSP M.S. program has its own core requirements, as well as unit requirements from a set of elective courses.
-The tracks and their requirements are given below.
+The thesis must be read and approved for the master's degree in Symbolic Systems by two qualified readers approved by the program, at least one of whom must be a member of the academic council.
+Each track of the Symbolic Systems M.S. program has its own core requirements, as well as unit requirements from a set of elective courses.
+The tracks and their requirements are as follows.

-The Human-Computer Interaction (HCI) Track-The HCI Core: a course in Computer Science numbered 141-179 (excluding 147), or CS 241-279 (excluding 247A), or CS 295, Software Engineering; and CS 147, Introduction to HCI Design; and CS 247A, Human-Computer Interaction: Interaction Design Studio; and CS 376, Research Topics in Human-Computer Interaction.
+The Human-Computer Interaction (HCI) Track-The HCI Core: a course in Computer Science numbered 141-179 (excluding 147), or CS 241-279 (excluding 247A), or CS 295, Software Engineering; and CS 147, Introduction to Human-Computer Interaction Design; and CS 247A, Human-Computer Interaction: Interaction Design Studio; and CS 376, Research Topics in Human-Computer Interaction.

 For HCI electives, at least 9 additional units of HCI courses, chosen in consultation with the student's adviser.
-The following are examples of themes around which an elective program might be built: Animation, Business Systems, Computer-Aided Design, Computer Graphics, Data Interfaces, Decision Systems, Design for Disabilities, Design Principles, Dialogue Systems, Digital Art, Digital Media, Education Technology, Game Design, History of Computers, Information Retrieval, Intelligent Interfaces, Interaction Design, Internet Design, Medical Informatics, Multimedia Design, Object-Oriented Design, Philosophy of Computation, Social Aspects of Computing, Usability Analysis, Virtual Reality, and Workplace Computing.
+The following are examples of themes around which an elective program might be built: animation, business systems, computer-aided design, computer graphics, data interfaces, decision systems, design for disabilities, design principles, dialogue systems, digital art, digital media, education technology, game design, history of computers, information retrieval, intelligent interfaces, interaction design, Internet design, medical informatics, multimedia design, objectoriented design, philosophy of computation, social aspects of computing, usability analysis, virtual reality, and workplace computing.

-The Natural Language Technology (NLT) Track-For the NLT core, in addition to the courses below, students in the NLT track must complete LINGUIST 280/CS 224N, Natural Language Processing, which can be used as the empirical methods course for Requirement B above.
+The Natural Language Technology (NLT) Track-For the NLT core, in addition to the courses below, students must complete LINGUIST 280/CS 224N, Natural Language Processing, which can be used as the empirical methods course for Requirement B above.

 - 1) An in-depth theory of English grammar course such as LINGUIST 221A, Foundations of English Grammar - A graduate-level semantics course (if not already taken as part of Requirement A) such as LINGUIST 232A, Lexical Semantics, or 230B, Semantics and Pragmatics - 3) A two-course sequence in Computational Linguistics: - LINGUIST 180.
 Introduction to Computer Speech and Language Processing, and - LINGUIST 283.
-Programming and Algorithms for Natural Language Processing - The NLT Electives (at least 8 units from the following list): - CS 145.
-Introduction to Databases - CS 147.
-Introduction to HCI Design - CS 161.
-Design and Analysis of Algorithms - CS 221.
-Artificial Intelligence: Principles and Techniques - CS 222.
-Knowledge Representation - CS 224M.
-Multi-Agent Systems - CS 228.
-Probabilistic Models in Artificial Intelligence - CS 229.
-Machine Learning - CS 276.
-Text Retrieval and Web Search - CS 329.
-Topics in Artificial Intelligence - LINGUIST 205.
-Phonetics - LINGUIST 221B.
-Studies in Universal Grammar - LINGUIST 222A.
-Lexicalist Foundations of Syntax - LINGUIST 224A.
-Introduction to Formal Universal Grammar - LINGUIST 227A.
-Research Seminar in Syntax - LINGUIST 230B.
-Semantics and Pragmatics
+Programming and Algorithms for Natural Language Processing